Barbershop Websites: 20 Design Examples (2026)

 Entourage Barbershop in West Hollywood charges premium prices, and the VIP lounge concept justifies them: a private upper-level space with a secluded entrance for groups of 3+.
 Bachelor parties.
 Groomsmen prep.
 Corporate outings.

+The tradeoff is credibility signals.
 No embedded reviews despite celebrity clientele.
-Social proof from recognizable names would be powerful at this price point.
+Recognizable names would help justify the price point.

 Avenue Barbershop